What Is a Mesothelioma Caregiver?

 Support for Mesothelioma Caregivers

-There are many organizations that provide empowerment and support to mesothelioma caregivers.
-Getting involved can help you feel less isolated, since you’ll be joining a community of people who understand what you’re going through and who can offer relevant feedback and suggestions for the challenges you are facing.
-Support groups are often available in-person or online.
+There are many organizations that provide support and resources to mesothelioma caregivers.
+In these communities, you can find people who understand what you’re going through and can offer relevant suggestions for the challenges you’re facing.

 - I Had Cancer